-Globally, almost a third of students aged 13 to 15 have been victims of school violence.
-This is a deeply concerning statistic.
-Exposure to school violence has proven to affect students’ learning, socio-emotional development, and physical and mental health.
-School safety is an important precondition for students to reap the benefits of education, but many low- and middle-income countries have not established the right strategies and systems to keep children safe in school.
+Globally, almost a third of students aged 13 to 15 have been victims of violence in schools.
+This is an alarming statistic.
+Exposure to school violence affects students’ learning, socio-emotional development, and physical and mental health.
+School safety is an essential precondition for students to reap the benefits of education, but many low- and middle-income countries have not established the right strategies and systems to keep children safe in school.

 School staff tend to face two key challenges when trying to combat school violence.
 First, they often don’t know when or where school violence is happening.
 Second, they may not know what actions to take to keep children safe.
-The former is partly a result of the lack of standardized reporting mechanisms and real-time information on incidence of violence, while the latter is exacerbated by the fact that there is limited rigorous evidence on how to effectively deal with school violence—particularly in low and middle-income countries.
-In my job market paper, in which I put forward evidence from a nationwide policy in Peru, I explore whether providing training to school leaders on the management of school violence is an avenue to improve student experiences at school.
+The first challenge is partly a result of the lack of standardized reporting mechanisms and real-time information on incidence of violence, while the second is exacerbated by the fact that there is limited rigorous evidence on how to effectively deal with school violence—particularly in low- and middle-income countries.
+In a new working paper, I explore whether training school leaders on the management of school violence is an avenue to improve student experiences at school.

-The program aimed to improve school leaders’ ability to effectively respond to existing cases of violence, encourage the use of positive discipline strategies, and mitigate risks of school violence.
+The program aimed to improve school leaders’ ability to effectively respond to cases of violence, encourage the use of positive discipline strategies, and mitigate risks of school violence.
 Given budget constraints, the intervention was only offered to nine schools in each of the country’s 220 provinces.
 The nine schools that received the training were chosen based on their top ranking in terms of a specified distance and student population criteria.
-This meant that despite the fact that the schools that ranked #10 were very similar to those that ranked #9, they did not receive the program.
-This selection approach allowed me to use what is known as a “fuzzy regression discontinuity design” to estimate the short-term impacts of the intervention by comparing the outcomes of the schools that fulfilled the eligibility criteria (i.e., ranked in the top nine) to schools that almost did (i.e., those ranked just above nine).
+This meant that despite the fact that the schools that ranked 10 were very similar to those that ranked 9, they did not receive the program.
+This selection approach allowed me to use what is known as a “fuzzy regression discontinuity design” to estimate the short-term impacts of the intervention by comparing the outcomes of the schools that fulfilled the eligibility criteria (i.e., ranked in the top 9) to schools that almost did (i.e., those ranked just above 9).

-In the case of the training program in Peru, I find that the intervention increased the likelihood of reporting incidents of violence by 37 percentage points, which corresponds to more than a 100 percent increase relative to the comparison group.
+In Peru, the training program increased the likelihood of reporting incidents of violence by 15 percentage points, which corresponds to more than a 100 percent increase relative to the comparison group.
 It also increased the number of incidents of violence reported either by the victim, their family, peers, or the school staff.
-The increase in reporting was mainly driven by a higher proportion of schools that documented at least one report of violence for the first time after the intervention (i.e., extensive margin increase).
-And, in line with the evidence suggesting that students aged 11 to 14 are more likely to be victims of school violence, there was higher reporting in secondary levels of education.
+In line with the evidence suggesting that students aged 11 to 14 are more likely to be victims of school violence, there was higher reporting in secondary levels of education.

-The paper shows that the intervention seems to have affected the willingness to report through a change in school practices that, consequently, reduced some barriers to reporting.
-This is because beneficiary schools worked on more tasks related to the management of school violence, including the dissemination of the mechanisms to report, monitoring of incidents of violence and incorporation of the topic as a priority in classroom plans, among others.
-These actions could have reduced information barriers related to where and how to report, as well as potentially increase trust in the school’s ability to deal with school violence.
+Exploring the mechanisms behind this result, I found that the schools that received the training worked on more school practices that could have reduced barriers to reporting.
+This included practices such as the dissemination of reporting mechanisms, monitoring of incidents of violence, and incorporating school safety as a priority in classroom plans.
+These actions could have reduced information barriers related to where and how to report, as well as potentially increase trust in the school’s ability to deal with school violence

 Students were more likely to stay in the same school

-Let’s now turn to education-related outcomes.
-Students in beneficiary schools were more likely to continue their education in the same school.
-The intervention reduced students’ likelihood of switching schools by 3 percentage points, which corresponds to a 60 percent decrease relative to the comparison group, suggesting improvements in the school environment.
-When analysing the effects on learning outcomes one month after the intervention, I found no significant impact, leaving open the question of whether we would observe changes in the medium or the long term.
+When analysing the effects on learning outcomes one month after the intervention, I found no significant impact, leaving open the question of whether there would be changes in the medium or the long term.

 Training school leaders on how to manage school violence is a promising avenue to generate safer learning environments for children

-My study suggests that school leaders are a key entry point to reducing school violence, especially in contexts where the school staff has limited knowledge or skills regarding how to deal with school violence.
+Taken together, a large-scale government-led intervention in Peru positively changed the reporting outlet and students’ desire to stay in the same school.
+My study suggests that school leaders are a key entry point to address school violence, especially in contexts where the school staff has limited knowledge or skills regarding how to deal with school violence.
 It also highlights the importance of reducing barriers to reporting, particularly through changing school staff practices.
-In the Peruvian setting, this potentially contributed to reducing information barriers and increasing trust in the school personnel's response to school violence.
+In Peru, this potentially contributed to reducing information barriers and increasing trust in the school personnel's response to school violence.
 However, there are still many other barriers that could be addressed, including those imposed by restrictive social norms and stereotypes.